Michigan Agencies

 Michigan NIBRS Crime Data

-From 2022 Q3 to 2025 Q2, Michigan has experienced a declining crime rate, averaging 1,157.6 incidents per 100,000, lower than the national average of 1,248.9.
-The 2025 rate of 1,052.5 was down 11% compared to 2024's 1,187.1.
-Shaped by industrial base and manufacturing hubs, Michigan's crime trends diverge from the national declining trajectory, where the 2025 rate was 1,157.3 down 10% from 2024's 1,286.0.
+In Michigan, crime rates over the past 3 years (2022 Q3–2025 Q2) have followed a declining trend, with an average of 1,157.6 per 100,000 residents, lower than the U.S. average of 1,248.9.
+Year-over-year, 2025 saw an average rate of 1,052.5, down 11% from 2024's 1,187.1.
+Influenced by industrial base and manufacturing hubs, Michigan's trends contrast with the national declining pattern, which showed a 2025 rate of 1,157.3 down 10% from 2024's 1,286.0.

 View Raw Crime Data